Things Cops Do That Are Illegal: What a Police Officer Can and Cannot Do

 The New Orleans Police Department serves as an example of police misconduct that involved unlawful use of firearms leading to death.
 Police corruption was also a problem after Hurricane Katrina.
 Five police officers were convicted by a federal jury six years after the hurricane.

-The officers were convicted in relation to the infamous Danziger Bridge shootings.
+The officers were convicted in relation to the infamous Danziger Bridge shootings about what cops can and can’t do.

 Those were police shootings that resulted in four injuries and two fatalities in the aftermath of Hurricane Katrina.
 There were four convictions of unlawful shootings, and those four officers were also convicted of cover-ups.

-One of the officers convicted was Sgt.
 Arthur Kaufman, who was investigating the police shootings.
-He was found guilty of a cover-up, as well as a number of other charges related to the shootings.
+He was found guilty of a cover-up, as well as a number of other charges related to the shootings what cops can and can’t do.

 He was accused, and found guilty of, planting a firearm at the scene of the crime to make it appear as if the victims were armed at the time of the shooting.
 He also lied to federal agents.